thma/PolysemyCleanArchitecture/README.md

     [Left err]            -> error "availableSeats failed"
 ```

-This is all that it takes to abstract away a persistence layer, a logging facility and exception handling.
+This is all that it takes to abstract away persistence layer, logging facility and exception handling.
 We can now write tests in pure code:

 ```haskell